rihannaKe/flutter_quotes/README.md

 Swipe right or left to read the previous or next quote.

-Check the working version on this link:
+Check the working version on this link:[flutter quotes app](https://flutter-pwa.web.app/#/)